-The proposed project would replace these facilities and consolidate all court operations in a modern, secure, full-service courthouse.
-The new facility would be designed to handle all types of proceedings, including criminal, traffic, civil, family law, juvenile dependency and delinquency, small claims, probate, appeals, unlawful detainer, conservatorships and guardianships, and family court mediation.
-It would consolidate all family law proceedings and support services currently spread out of over three locations in three different towns into a centralized location.
+The new courthouse will replace these facilities and consolidate all court operations in a modern, secure, full-service courthouse.
+The new facility is designed to handle all types of proceedings, including criminal, traffic, civil, family law, juvenile dependency and delinquency, small claims, probate, appeals, unlawful detainer, conservatorships and guardianships, and family court mediation.
+It will consolidate all family law proceedings and support services currently spread out of over three locations in three different towns into a centralized location.

 California Environmental Quality Act (CEQA) Compliance

-On January 20, 2011, the AOC filed a Notice of Determination, thereby completing the CEQA process.
+On Jan 20, 2011, the Judicial Council filed a Notice of Determination, thereby completing the CEQA process.

 Construction Manager at Risk